Creative Fatigue in Ads: How to Detect, Measure, and Fix It

 Iterate on Winners

-When a creative performs well, do not just run it until it fatigues.
-Immediately create variations of it — different hooks on the same angle, different visual treatments of the same concept, different copy on the same structure.
-These variations serve as ready-made replacements that are likely to perform well because they share DNA with a proven winner.
+When a creative performs, don't just ride it until it dies.
+Build variations immediately: different hooks on the same angle, different visual treatments of the same concept, different copy on the same structure.
+These variations become ready-made replacements with high odds of working, because they share DNA with a proven winner.

 AI-Powered Fatigue Detection and Automatic Replacement